-Certain cards, called monster enhancers, raise or lower the combat strength of individual monsters.
+Certain cards, called Monster Enhancers, raise or lower the combat strength of individual monsters.
 They also affect the number of Treasures the monsters are worth.
-Monster enhancers may be played by any player during any combat.
+Monster Enhancers may be played by any player

-All enhancers on a single monster add together.
+All Enhancers on a single monster add together.
 If there are multiple monsters in a combat, the person who plays each Enhancer must choose which monster it applies to.